fairdataihub/codefair-app/README.md

 ### Documentation

-See our [dedicated webpage](https://docs.codefair.io/docs/installation.html) for the full documentation, including details about each features and how to use them.
+See our [dedicated webpage](https://docs.codefair.io/docs/installation.html) for full details on what permissions are used and the features Codefair provides.

 ## Run the GitHub app locally